Zucchini Muffins

 FAQ

-- Can I cut the sugar?
+- Can I reduce the sugar without ruining the texture?

 Serving Suggestions